 Furniture is a perfect victim for a scratching post, after all.
 Although you can't change your cat's strong- willed personality, not all hope is lost.
 At least for younger kittens, consistent training and early boundary setting (such as staying off counters and tables) can prove to be very effective if enforced well.
 Even when older, some deterrents can keep them away from destructive behavior such as a dedicated scratching post and cat deterrents.

-becomes sick or hurt in the future, veterinarian costs can pile up quickly with age.
+Unfortunately, medical bills are also a common concern for a new pet owner.
+If your cat becomes sick or hurt in the future, veterinarian costs can pile up quickly with age.
 Of course, on average, most visits to the vet are limited to regular check ups and vaccinations.
 As long as you keep your cat's health in mind when feeding them, giving them vitamins, and keeping up their hygiene, visits should be next to none.

+If a potential owner is looking for an active outdoor friend, a cat may not be a right fit.
+While cats can be the outdoorsy type, it can be difficult to play with them and tend to them the same way as you would a dog.
+This is because they don't require walks and playtime as much as a dog would.
+Of course, this just means that bonding and playtime must be adjusted to what a cat needs instead, which means more hands-on play such as chasing toys, laser pointers, and maybe even some catnip to spice up playtime!
 Taking care of a furry new family member is a life-changing decision and responsibility to uphold, so it should not be taken lightly.
 Of course, that does not mean it should be a scary choice to make.
 It is important to take all aspects of pet ownership into consideration, but also have fun with it!
 Owning a cat may mean a stinky litter box from time to time and a few clawed pillows, but after a while they can become a loving and playful soul to be around every day.